rtCamp/Frappe-Manager/docs/reference/migrations.md

 rm -rf ~/frappe/sites/mybench.localhost/backups/migrations/<old-timestamp>/
 ```

-If space is genuinely unavailable and you have backups elsewhere, `--skip-all-backup` gets the migration through.
+If space is genuinely unavailable and you have backups elsewhere, `--skip-backup` (or `--skip-db-backup`, keeping the near-free config backups) gets the migration through.

 ### A bench is stuck half-migrated